Queries

 How do I style the query container?

 The Query component renders a container element that wraps the filter form.
-You can configure its tag and attributes directly:
+You can configure its tag and attributes directly.
+The simple (GUI) form itself is wrapped in form_container, which you can configure the same way:

 albums = Table(